The curriculum in the master's programme Computing Science consists of the following parts:

 - Mandatory courses (22.5 EC): three courses that every student in the programme takes.

-- Primary electives (22.5 EC): three courses chosen from a list of four that is specific to your chosen track (see the "Study Programme" tab for the list of available tracks).
+- Primary electives (22.5 EC): three courses chosen from a list of four or five that is specific to your chosen track (see the "Study Programme" tab for the list of available tracks).
+The track prepares you for a master's thesis in the research field related to the track.

-- Research part (45 EC): do innovative research yourself and write a thesis about it.
+- Research part (45 EC): do innovative research yourself in the area of your track and write a thesis about it.